Imane-Ismail/HawkEyeSec/README.md

 ## 📜 License

-This project and its contents are shared under the [MIT License](LICENSE).
+This project and its contents have proprietary and non-commercial License.
+Refer to the LICENSE for further details.